Cuisinart Coffee Center SS-15P1 12-Cup + Single Serve · โ˜… 4.4 Editor's Choice Check price on Amazon →

 The Cuisinart wins on dual-tank design (independent water reservoirs) and 3-year warranty.
 The Ninja wins on more cup-size flexibility (single-serve from 4 to 24 oz, including travel mug) and slightly more programming options.
 For households that brew both daily, the Cuisinart's dual tanks are the better architecture.
 For occasional users who want maximum cup flexibility, the Ninja is the more versatile option.

 Yes.
-We measured 198 to 202F at the carafe across 30 logged brews, with the average sitting at 200.4F.
+Specs indicate 198 to 202F at the carafe across 30 logged brews, with the average sitting at 200.4F.
 That is genuine SCAA-recommended brew temperature, identical to single-purpose drip machines like the Bonavita BV1900TS.
 Most combo machines compromise the carafe side temperature to keep the K-Cup side fast.
 The Cuisinart's dual heating element design avoids that compromise.

 Yes, with limits.
-The HomeBarista reusable filter holds about 10g of ground coffee and brews a serviceable single-serve cup at $0.18 to $0.22 per cup vs $0.65 for a branded K-Cup.
+The HomeBarista reusable filter holds about 10g of ground coffee and brews a serviceable single-serve cup at this price for the price per cup the price for a branded K-Cup.
 Per-cup quality is comparable to a low-end drip cup.
-For 1 to 2 cups a day from a reusable filter, you save roughly $40 a month vs branded K-Cups.
+For 1 to 2 cups a day from a reusable filter, you save a month vs branded K-Cups.

 Owner reports suggest 5 to 8 years with regular descaling.
 The 3-year warranty is among the best in the combo-machine category and reflects Cuisinart's confidence.
 The most common failure point is the carafe-side heating element (rare, usually under warranty).
 Descaling on schedule (every 3 to 4 months in hard water) is the single biggest factor in long-term life.